 - Tower Records – Shibuya – around seven floors of music, vinyl a book store and a groovy cafe.

 - Ghibli Museum – Mitaka – this is a personal favorite.
+I have now been twice.
 This is good if you like Japanese animation.
 And it is a bit of a small theme-park-type-museum.
 This is the museum to celebrate the lifetime work of the famous Japanese animator Hayao Miyazaki.
 He created animations such as Spirited Away, Tottoro and Howl’s Moving Castle.
 Even if you are not familiar with the animations, the museum is just an amazing fantasy world experience.
 As a tourist you can only buy tickets to this from Australia a couple of months prior to your travel.
 Talk to your travel agent.

 - Akihabara – Electronic Town.
 Vast stores of electronic goods with many specialising in video games.
 This is a geek gadget heaven and just an incredible place to see how the youth of Tokyo get their kicks.
 You will also find maid cafes here with cute (kawai) girls in maid outfits strutting the streets inviting you to come along.

 - Owl, Cat, Hamster, Hedgehog and Bunny Cafe’s – these can be fun but usually have reduced trading hours so best to research them individually.
 Perhaps check with a travel agent as they can be very busy and you usually have to book ahead to get a specific time slot.

 - Robot Restaurant – Shinjuku – is an incredible experience.
 You don’t actually go there for the food although you can pre-order a Bento box of food.
 This is more of a stage show experience like nothing you have ever experienced.

 - Senso-ji (temple) – Asakusa – this place was one of my favourites.
 A massive temple, shrine and gardens.
 Great for traditional souvenirs and gifts